 In the modern era, non-stick cookware is common in every kitchen, which has a lot of good things in it as it does not take a lot of oil to make a fry or cook a semi-gravy curry in non-stick cookware.

 Non-stick pans are also used for almost the same purpose, but it is mostly used for non-deep fries and to sort cooked food when served.

 But while cooking food, sometimes the surface of the pan gets burnt, and because of repeated burning, the pan’s coating starts peeling, and the pan must be scrapped.

-Why Non-stick pans peel off:
+Why Non-stick pans peel off

 There is no specific expiry date for non-stick pans.
 They tend to get deteriorated with the number of users.

 Although the amount of moisture in the food, amount of oil used, burning point of the oil, and spices used in the food also play a key role in getting the food burnt and making the pan surface scorched.